FreeCAD/FPA/handbook/corporate/AISBL/mandatory_tasks.md

 * Inform of all the VAT paid in Belgium during the last quarter.
 Those will be reimbursed.

 * Apply [reverse charging](https://vatdesk.eu/en/eu-vat-news/reverse-charge-in-belgium/) when buying or selling goods or services from / to a body subject to VAT in another EU country.
 Warning, incorrect reverse charging will cause fines to be applied.
+When receiving invoices from anybody (person or comapny) **outside Belgium**, the invoice must carry 1) the FPA's VAT number (BE0781867807), and the mention "**Reverse charged VAT according to Art 21 § 2 of the Belgian VAT Code**".
+It is the responsability of the AISBL to make sure these mentions are corectly indicated on the invoices it receives.

+* The same mentions must be indicated when the AISBL is invoicing a VAT-enabled person or company within the EU.
+In that case, VAT is not applied on the invoice and is paid by rhe client.

 * Inform of all reverse charges applied/received during the last quarter, together with the quarterly declaration (separate form)

 The finance ministry website provides [information in english](https://finance.belgium.be/en/enterprises/vat) or [in french (with more information)](https://finances.belgium.be/fr/entreprises/tva) over all the details of VAT declaration

+#### quarterly VAT declaration

+The following operations must be registered on the quarterly declaration:

+* Invoices received from Belgian companies: The total amount without VAT (box 82), the VAT paid (box 59), the total to be reimburded by the VAT administration (box 72).
+The invoice must carry our VAT number.

+* Invoices issued to Belgian companies and all individuals anywhere: The total amount without VAT (box 03), the VAT received (box 54), the total to be paid to the VAT administration (box 71).
+The invoice must carry the client's VAT number, if existing.

+* Invoices issued to EU/non-EU companies: The total amount without VAT (box 46) only.
+No VAT must be charged.
+The invoice must carry the client's VAT number and the reverse-charging legal mention.
+A *relevé intracommunautaire* must also be registered together with the quarterly declaration, mentioning the total amount without VAT with an L code.

+* Invoices received from EU/non-EU companies: The total amount without VAT (box 82), the VAT of 21% to be paid on it (box 59) and also the same amount to be deduced (box 54).
+There is therefore no amount to report on boxes 71 or 72.
+The invoice must carry our VAT number and the reverse-charging legal mention.

 ### UBO register